Android-for-Python/Android-for-Python-Users/README.md

 ## Threads

 Kivy executes on the 'UI thread', Android requires that this thread is always responsive to UI events.
-As a consequence long latency operations (e.g. network access, sleep()) or computationally expensive operations must be performed in their own Python threads.
+As a consequence, long latency operations (e.g. network access, sleep()) or computationally expensive operations must be performed in their own Python threads.

 Threads must be truly asynchronous to the UI thread, so do not use `join()` in the UI thread.
 A non-UI thread may not write to a UI widget.
-[See this basics example](https://gist.github.com/el3/3c8d4e127d41e86ca3f2eae94c25c15f).
-A very thread safe way to return results to the UI thread is to use the `@mainthread` decorator, for example:
+[See this basic example](https://gist.github.com/el3/3c8d4e127d41e86ca3f2eae94c25c15f).
+A thread-safe way to return results to the UI thread is to use the `@mainthread` decorator, for example:

 ```python
 from threading import Thread